-Regulation at EU-level also faces another trade-off that is not present at national level - that between the value of a level playing field and the cost of an overly detailed or inadequate regulation.
+Regulation on the EU-level also faces another trade-off that is not present on the national level - that between the value of a level playing field and the cost of an overly detailed or inadequate regulation.
 A completely level playing field presupposes detailed rules that are applied in the same way in every market.
-But overly detailed rules at EU-level risk being inadequate at national level since national markets often differ widely.
+But too detailed rules on the EU level risk being inadequate on the national level since national markets often differ widely.
 This could give rise to costly overregulation hampering financial development or driving financial institutions to settle elsewhere.
 Hence, it might be wise to leave some degree of freedom to the member countries.
 Historically, institutional competition has proved to be very positive for development in the long run.

-At the same time, EU directives (as most international rules) tend to leave plenty of room for national discretions, effectively reducing the value of the convergence/harmonisation that was probably the motivation for the directive in the first place.
-There is the risk of ending up with the worst of two worlds - very detailed rules on the EU level and numerous discretions at national level.
+At the same time, EU directives (as most international rules) tend to leave plenty of room for national discretions, effectively reducing the value of the convergence/harmonisation that probably was the motivation for the directive in the first place.
+We risk ending up with the worst of two worlds - very detailed rules on the EU level and loads of discretions on the national level.
 This makes the rules opaque and their implementation difficult to predict for the private sector.
-The starting point for EU rules should be the lowest common denominator.
+The starting point for EU rules should be the least common denominator.
 Today instead, it often seems like the starting point is the sum of all member states' national rules.

-Representatives of national authorities may all be convinced that their national discretions are worth fighting for and take pride when they are included in the final drafts.
-Perhaps everybody should ask themselves more often whether the discretions are motivated by a fundamental need or just deep-rooted tradition or, even worse, the unconscious caving in to special interest groups.
-Why not take this opportunity for change and think new instead of designing EU regulation on the basis of existing, often imperfect, national regulation?
+As national authorities we are all convinced that our national discretions are worth fighting for and we take pride when they are included in the final drafts.
+Perhaps we should ask ourselves more often whether our discretions are motivated by a fundamental need or just deep-rooted tradition or, even worse, our unconscious caving in to special interest groups.
+I realise this might be naïve but why not take this opportunity of change and think new instead of designing EU regulation on the basis of existing, often imperfect, national regulation.

-The need for a common rule book for large cross-border banking groups is often raised by the industry.
-In principle, one can be sympathetic to this wish.
-If a common rule book means "just" common rules the developments are certainly going in that direction.
+The need for a common rule book for big cross-border banking groups is often raised by the industry.
+In principle, we are sympathetic to this wish.
+If a common rule book means "just" common rules we are certainly moving in that direction.
 One of the main objectives of the Committee of European Banking Supervisors (CEBS) is to promote convergence of supervisory rules and practices.
-However, in the sense of common or centralised decision making by authorities, it is probably still far away from being realised.
-As long as the implementation and interpretation of directives and rules is done on a national level it will take time before there is a common rule book.
+However, in the sense of common or centralised decision making by authorities, I think it is still far away from coming true.
+As long as the implementation and interpretation of directives and rules is done on a national level it will take time before we have a common rule book.